pratyayganguli/backend/Database/Relational-Databases/RelationalDatabaseConcepts.md

     - **Second normal form:** 1NF + All the non-key attributes must be dependent on a single primary key
     - **Third normal form:** 2 NF+ Non key attributes must not be be dependent on other non-key attributes.
     - **BCNF:** 3NF + Every determinant must be a candidate key which will act as a foreign key on the dependent table.

+#### Indexing in Relational Databases:

+An **index** is like a look up table which helps in retrieving the data faster, without scanning the entire table.
+The most common index which is being used is the **Btree** index.

+Types of indexes present:
+- Primary Index - Usually these indexes are made on primary keys of the table for e.g. `OrderId`, `ProductId`
+- Unique Index - These indexes are being prepared on unique values present in the table for e.g. `PhoneNumber`, `EmailAddress`
+- Composite Index - These indexes are being made on comnposite keys such as `EmailAddress` and `PhoneNumber`.